npujol/vbb_notification/README.md

 ```

 ## Default
-The default values are the followings:
+The default values are the followings
-- Keywords about your current location [pankow]:
+- Keywords about your current location [pankow]
-- Keywords about the location you want to reach [alexanderplatz]:
+- Keywords about the location you want to reach [alexanderplatz]
-- Time to make the daily commute (hh:mm) [18:00]:
+- Time to make the daily commute (hh:mm) [18:00]
-- Advance notice time (number) [15]:
+- Advance notice time (number) [15]